 The program content is maintained and evaluated for effectiveness on an ongoing basis.

-State entity heads, Chief Information Officers (CIOs), ISOs, management, and information asset owners have key roles in information security training and awareness.
+State entity heads, Chief Information Officers (CIOs), Information Security Officers (ISOs), management, and information asset owners have key roles in information security training and awareness.
 The state entity head is responsible for ensuring an effective program is implemented state entity-wide.
 The scope and content of the awareness program must align with statewide policy, and with any state entity specific security needs and requirements.

-Implementation Controls: , Phishing Exercise Standard
+Implementation Controls: NIST SP 800-53: Awareness and Training (AT), SIMM 5320-A,